Thijs van Ede

 Riccardo Bortolameotti, Thijs van Ede, Andrea Continella, Maarten Everts, Willem Jonker, Pieter Hartel and Andreas Peter

-Proceedings of the International Conference on Security and Privacy in Communication Networks (SecureComm), 2020.
+In Proceedings of the International Conference on Security and Privacy in Communication Networks (SecureComm), 2020.

 PDF Cite Presentation Slides Code Teaser